-CCC Rights of Way

-Public Footpath No 19 Whittlesey runs inside the site boundary on the South East side.
+CCC Rights of Way Public Footpath No 19 Whittlesey runs inside the site boundary on the South East side.
 If planning permission is granted this public footpath must remain completely open and its full width maintained.
-If hedging is to be planted along the boundary of this footpath, it must be set distance which back а prevents encroachment.
+If hedging is to be planted along the boundary of this footpath, it must be set back a distance which prevents encroachment.
 Planning informatives suggested.

-Environment Agency

-We have no objection to the proposed development but wish to make the following comments:
+Environment Agency We have no objection to the proposed development but wish to make the following comments: